USEPA/WNTR/documentation/waterquality.rst

 * **Node name**: The injection node.

-* **Source type**: options include 'CONCEN', 'MASS', 'FLOWPACED', or 'SETPOINT'.
+* **Source type**: Options include 'CONCEN,' 'MASS,' 'FLOWPACED,' or 'SETPOINT.'

   * CONCEN source represents injection of a specific concentration.

-  * MASS source represents a booster source with fixed mass flow rate.
+  * MASS source represents a booster source with a fixed mass flow rate.

-  * FLOWPACED source represents a booster source with fixed concentration at the inflow of the node.
+  * FLOWPACED source represents a booster source with a fixed concentration at the inflow of the node.

-  * SETPOINT source represents a booster source with fixed concentration at the outflow of the node.
+  * SETPOINT source represents a booster source with a fixed concentration at the outflow of the node.

 * **Strength**: Baseline source strength (in mass/time for MASS and mass/volume for CONCEN, FLOWPACED, and SETPOINT).

-* **Pattern**: Pattern name
+* **Pattern**: The pattern name associated with the injection.

 For example, the following code can be used to add a source, and associated pattern, to the water network model:

 .. literalinclude:: ../examples/water_quality_simulation.py
    :lines: 11, 12

+In the above example, the pattern is given a value of 1 between 2 and 15 hours, and 0 otherwise.
 The method :class:`~wntr.network.model.WaterNetworkModel.remove_source` can be used to remove sources from the water network model.

-When creating a water network model from an EPANET INP file, sources that are defined in the [SOURCES] section are added to the water network model.
+When creating a water network model from an EPANET INP file, the sources that are defined in the [SOURCES] section are added to the water network model.
-These sources are given the name 'INP#' where # is the source number.
+These sources are given the name 'INP#' where # is an integer related to the number of sources in the INP file.